0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
   It is replaced by rte_mempool_generic_get/put functions.

+* The support for Xen Dom0 is broken and seems not to be used.
+  It will be removed in 16.11.